-Emile had a second session with hypnosis.
 A few days after the second session I asked him how he felt :

-I had pretty much stopped thinking about the problem after the first session (compared to it being more or less constantly on my mind before that), and only had the second session to make sure I had done everything I could (and I was curious about being hypnotised too).
+I had pretty much stopped thinking about the problem after the first session (compared to it being more or less constantly on my mind before that), and only had the second session to make sure I had done everything I could (and I was curious about being hypnotized too).

 Overall I feel very confident (compared to before hand) and after the hypnosis I feel that I could approach and talk to any girl now, whereas before I would probably have been slightly hesitant.

 As far as how I feel about things, I am not sure yet, but I am quite keen to test it out!
-There is still a tiny bit of curiousity (rather than doubt) to see how I react in the next situation, but I feel positive about it.
+There is still a tiny bit of curiosity (rather than doubt) to see how I react in the next situation, but I feel positive about it.